 The Virginia Symphony is at the center of the Hampton Roads arts community, and in many ways serves as the cultural cornerstone for the region.
-Each year, the orchestra presents a series of Classics, Pops and Family concerts in Norfolk, Newport News, Williamsburg and Virginia Beach.
-In addition, our educational and outreach programs touch the lives of more than 100,000 students and adults per season through concerts, lectures and presentations, in-school-residences, masterclasses, open rehearsals, student performances, collaborations with other organizations and an array of community engagement programs.
+Each year, the orchestra presents a series of Classics, Pops, and Family concerts in Norfolk, Newport News, Williamsburg, and Virginia Beach.
+In addition, their educational and outreach programs touch the lives of more than 100,000 students and adults per season through concerts, lectures, and presentations, in-school-residences, masterclasses, open rehearsals, student performances, collaborations with other organizations, and an array of community engagement programs.

-Our Virginia Beach Forum provides members of our community the opportunity to come together to enjoy learning something new or the backstory of news makers and thought leaders.
-Our non-profit organization is all-volunteer, supported by corporate sponsors and subscribers.
+The Virginia Beach Forum provides members of our community the opportunity to come together to enjoy learning something new or the backstory of newsmakers and thought leaders.
+Their non-profit organization is all-volunteer, supported by corporate sponsors and subscribers.